RSE-Sheffield/GPUComputing/deeplearning/deeplearning.rst

 Deep Learning on ShARC
 ======================

-**ShARC (and DGX-1) is currently only available for testing purposes.
+**ShARC (and DGX-1) is currently only available for Computer Science Staff and Students.
 Please read the guideline below**

 Tester's guideline
 ------------------

-- The system is currently provided for testing purposes and configurations will change as we perform tests and finalise the details.
-This can sometimes cause instability in the system.
-We will try to warn you ahead of any major changes or planned outages.

 - Software requests and error reports can be made by raising an issue on here.

-- Provide benchmarking for your application.
+- Evaulation of the hardware requires benchmarks.
+Please talk to @karmauk to provide benchmarking for your application.
 Please see the **Benchmarking** section below.

 - Help contribute to the documentation process by reporting any mistakes or additional steps needed to get your application running.